Hearing the Order: Investigating Position Bias in Large Audio-Language Models: Identifying Position Bias in LALMs

 In Figure~\ref{fig:fluctuation}, we report $\Delta$ accuracy, defined as the difference in performance between the original dataset and the reassigned-answer setting to evaluate not only which option a model tends to prefer, but also the magnitude of that preference.
-Our experiments span six datasets, MMAU, SPEECH-MMAU, MMLU, SPEECH-MMLU, MMAR, and SPEECH-MMAR, providing a comprehensive analysis of selection biases.
+Our experiments span six datasets, MMAU, SPEECH-MMAU, MMLU, SPEECH-MMLU, MMAR, and SPEECH-MMAR, providing a comprehensive analysis of position bias.

-From Figure~\ref{fig:fluctuation}, it is evident that every evaluated model demonstrates systematic fluctuations in accuracy when the correct answer is reassigned to a fixed option position, revealing that option selection bias is a pervasive phenomenon.
+From Figure~\ref{fig:fluctuation}, it is evident that every evaluated model demonstrates systematic fluctuations in accuracy when the correct answer is reassigned to a fixed option position, revealing that option position bias is a pervasive phenomenon.
 Across all datasets, no model is exempt from this effect, underscoring its severity as a fundamental challenge.
 While some models appear relatively less sensitive, the magnitude of the fluctuations makes clear that robustness remains unsatisfactory overall.
 For instance, Gemini-2.0-Flash, Qwen2.5-Omni-3B, and Qwen2.5-Omni-7B exhibit accuracy variations of approximately 5\%.
-In contrast, models such as Voxtral-Mini-3B, Voxtral-Small-24B, and Phi-4-Multimodal suffer from much more pronounced biases.
+In contrast, models such as Voxtral-Mini-3B, Voxtral-Small-24B, and Phi-4-Multimodal exhibit much more pronounced bias.
 In particular, Phi-4-Multimodal reaches a maximum fluctuation of nearly 24\%, illustrating how drastically the arbitrary placement of the correct option can sway model outputs.

-A closer inspection shows that each model exhibits clear and consistent biases.
+A closer inspection shows that each model exhibits clear and consistent bias.
 For example, Phi-4-Multimodal often favors answers in position A and strongly avoids position D, leading to large fluctuations.
 Voxtral-Mini-3B tends to avoid D in text datasets but prefers D in speech datasets.
 Despite similar training data and design, Voxtral-Small-24B behaves differently, consistently disfavoring A across text and speech.
 In contrast, Qwen2.5-Omni-3B and Qwen2.5-Omni-7B show similar patterns: both avoid D and show a relative preference for A. Finally, Gemini-2.0-Flash shows the opposite trend, generally preferring D.